andrewjmeier/TableTop.JS/tutorials/markdown/checkers.md

 TableTop networking allows you to send the important details of the game onto another client so the two can play a game against each other.

 First we need to get our local server up and running.
 To do this run the "node server.js" command from your terminal.
+Next, change the relative locaiton that checkers.html looks for the bundle.js.
+Change the path from "../public/bundle.js" to simply "/bundle.js".
 Now you should be able to load your game through the local server.
 It is served up on port 3000. **Go to  http://localhost:3000/checkers.html and you should be able to play your game.**

 Next, we are going to add the game starting module to checkers.html.
 There are two elemnets that need to be added in.
 First is the socket.io Javascript.
 Add the following inside the <body> tags but below the <div class="game-table">:
 ```